 Are bats protected in Florida?

 Florida bats are a protected species.
 It is illegal to hurt them or disturb their nesting areas.
 If you have bats living inside your house, it is best that you let professionals handle their removal.
-We can exterminate the bats and not harm them.
+We can do an exclusion process to get rid of the bats without harming them.

 What is guano?